Topics on this page:

 Read the law: Prince George’s County Code, Subtitle 13 §13-156

-Habitable spaces, hallways, corridors, laundry areas, bathrooms, toilet rooms and habitable basement areas must have a clear ceiling height of at least 7 feet Dwellings built before 1966 may be exempt from these requirements if the dwelling complied with the requirements in effect at the time the dwelling was built.
+Habitable spaces, hallways, corridors, laundry areas, bathrooms, toilet rooms and habitable basement areas must have a minimum clear ceiling height of at least 7 feet.

 Read the code: International Property Maintenance Code §404.3